Guidelines

 Strong

-For laboratory testing, include a full blood count, white blood cell count with blood cell differential, platelet count and coagulation profile.
-Directed further laboratory testing should be performed depending upon history and clinical and laboratory findings.
+Include a full blood count, white blood cell count with blood cell differential, platelet count and coagulation profile.
+Directed further laboratory testing should be performed depending upon the history and clinical and laboratory findings.
 In children with priapism, perform a complete evaluation of all possible causes.

 Strong